 The joint venture of COWI, Arup and SYSTRA was awarded the civil works contract.
 SYSTRA will perform civil engineering works for tunnels and underground structures, along with project management.

 Ansaldo STS is the supplier of trains, power and communications systems, supervisory control and data acquisition (SCADA), platform-edge doors, and the signalling (CBTC) system.

 MT Højgaard was awarded the contract for the construction of the stations, as well as the operations and maintenance centre.

 The Ramboll and Atkins joint venture provided consultancy services related to the rolling stock and the automated train depot.

 CMT subcontracted MJ Eriksson for the construction of 21 shafts for the 17 stations and four other Cityringen facilities.

-Comply Serve, a Bentley Systems company, was contracted to supply its cloud-based project compliance software ComplyPro, which will provide a live feed showing hazards and damage caused by accidents.
+Bentley Systems company Comply Serve was contracted to supply its Cloud-based project compliance software ComplyPro, which will provide a live feed showing hazards and damage caused by accidents.

 The High Capacity Metro Trains (HCMT) project involves the manufacturing of 65 new high-capacity trains as part of Victoria Government’s…